mhelmer/redux-xforms/README.md

 See [full documentation](/docs/README.md)
 ## Story
-As wrote [this article](https://medium.com/@mange_vibration/reducer-composition-with-higher-order-reducers-35c3977ed08f) on the topic "Reducer composition with Higher-Order Reducers", it struck me that these Higher-Order Reducers could be decomposed into much simpler transformations.
+As I wrote [this article](https://medium.com/@mange_vibration/reducer-composition-with-higher-order-reducers-35c3977ed08f) on the topic "Reducer composition with Higher-Order Reducers", it struck me that these Higher-Order Reducers could be decomposed into much simpler transformations.
 So, I started putting together a colletion, and here it is `redux-xforms`!

 ## Installation